 The default template contains the permissions needed for all the Triggers and Actions in GorillaStack.
 These permissions may cover AWS services that you do not use, but in order to maintain 'the principle of least privilege', you may wish to remove the unwanted ones.

-During Account Setup, select the Customize link to begin the customisation process.
+During Account Setup, select the Customize link to begin the customization process.

 If you've already installed GorillaStack, see the Updating Account Setup section for getting started.